jgvaraujo/ml-deployment-gke/README.md

 - `template.spec.containers.lifecycle.preStop.exec.command`: This sleep command is just to wait a pod to be terminated before kill it.
 With this, we eliminate a possible crash in a request process.
 - `template.spec.containers.readinessProbe`: This is the definitions that will probe if a pod is ready or not.
 To understand how `readinessProbe` works, I recommend you to read Keilan Jackson's article [[6]](#L6).

-#### Part 5: Deploying a Google Cloud Endpoint service
+### Part 5: Deploying a Google Cloud Endpoint service

-To protect the application, we also need to deploy a Google Cloud Endpoint software image in our pod, configure it to listen the application defined port (8080) and expose this application in another port.
+To protect the application, we also need to deploy a Google Cloud Endpoint software image in our pod, configure it to listen the application port defined above (8080) and expose this application in another port.
 To do that, we must include another container in the list of the pod's container images.

 ```yaml
 # <... apiVersion, kind, metadata ...>